ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-hybrid.md

 * Under **Extended (optional)**, choose the vMotion network if applicable, and set the **admin** and **root** passwords.
 These passwords are specifically for the Hybrid Cloud Gateway appliance.
 The user name and password do not have to match the ones configured for the Hybrid Cloud Services appliance.

 ## Configuring the Network Extension service
+{: #hcx-archi-install-cfg-hybrid-config-nes}

 Configure a Network Extension service either for single path deployment, or for a stand-alone network extension on an alternative path.

-### Prerequisites for configuring the Network Extension service

-Select the Network Extension service.
+Before you begin, select the Network Extension service.
 If the Single Path configuration is installed, **Network Extension** is your only choice.

 ### Procedure to configure the Network Extension service
+{: #hcx-archi-install-cfg-hybrid-proc-config-nes}

 1. On the **Network Extension Service** page, select a virtual distributed switch from the **Distributed Switch** menu.
 When you install a standard Layer 2 Concentrator, the **Route stretched networks via Hybrid Cloud Gateway** check box will be available.
 It is not there for the high throughput L2C.
 2. If **Route stretched networks via Hybrid Cloud Gateway** is selected, the installer determines a reasonable placement for the Layer 2 Concentrator (based on the switch) and populates the placement information.
 Otherwise, the placement information must be manually entered in the next step.